When starting an email newsletter, you're juggling a lot of balls in the air at once.

 Step 3: Design your template.

 Make sure you've got an idea of how your newsletter will look before writing copy.
-That way you'll know exactly how much space you have to promote a piece of content -- there's few things more frustrating than trying to squeeze copy into too tight a space.
+That way, you'll know exactly how much space you have to promote a piece of content -- there's few things more frustrating than trying to squeeze copy into too tight a space.

 If you want to get some inspiration for great email newsletter design, check out this post.
 I'd also recommend looking into pre-made templates if you're not familiar with designing emails -- it can save you a lot of heartache down the road.
 If you're a HubSpot customer, you'll have a bunch of pre-made templates in the email tool.

-Step 4: Add in body content.
+Step 5: Add in your body content.

 Next up: filling in the template with words and pictures.
 This will be the meat of your email newsletter, so spend time perfecting it.
 Most people keep the copy short and sweet to encourage clickthroughs, though some notable newsletter take the opposite approach.
 This post can help you with email newsletter copy if you need it.
 Be sure to add in some images if they can help support your copy.